webhintio/hint/packages/hint-sri/README.md

 ## What does the hint check?

-This hint checks that a website uses correctly SRI, more especifically:
+This hint checks that a website correctly uses SRI, more specifically:

 * All the downloaded resources by an `<script>` or `<link rel="stylesheet">` have an `integrity` attribute.
 * [The `integrity` attribute has to be valid][sri format].
-I.e.: it should contain something in the form of `sha(256|384|512)-HASH`, where `HASH` is the hashed value of the downlaoded body's response using the previously specified algorithm (`sha256`, `sha384`, or `sha512`).
+I.e.: it should contain something in the form of `sha(256|384|512)-HASH`, where `HASH` is the hashed value of the downloaded body's response using the previously specified algorithm (`sha256`, `sha384`, or `sha512`).
-* The minium cryptographic hash function used is [`sha384`][collisions].
+* The minimum cryptographic hash function used is [`sha384`][collisions].
   If multiple ones are provided, the highest one will be used to determine if the baseline is met.
 * When using a cross-origin resource (e.g.: using a script hosted in a third